 The table below shows outcomes across a range of key measures for school education in Fife.
 The data reflects the most recent data published at national level (generally, for 2021/22 outcomes).
-The data on the left provides a comparison with the national average for Scotland.
-The performance quartile figure on the right is based on a poverty-adjusted benchmark comparator, which allows for influence of poverty on educational outcomes (see appendix 1 for further details).
+The data on the left provides a comparison with Scotland, whilst the data on the right provides a comparison based on the service's benchmark comparator (this reflects the fact that levels of child poverty in Fife are higher than the national average).